Yalda-Ashrafi/Yalda_MachineLearning_Internship_Month1/README.md

 ---

 ## 📌 Notes
-- Report includes screenshots of model outputs and dataset visualization.
+- Report includes model outputs and dataset visualization.
 - Datasets are linked above for reproducibility.
 - Code is available in the Jupyter Notebook file.